hjacobs/tech.zalando.com/posts/hackweek-2014-technology-hackweek-masters-office-golf.rst

 During the first two days everybody could play a round of golf and submit their scorecard to the organizer.
 On the second day it got quite competitive and we had 63 participants in the end :-) Some players even played multiple rounds to climb up on the leaderboard.
-We had a final tournament with the best 9 players at day three.
+We had a final tournament with the best nine players at day three.
-After 6 holes we had a tie for second place and three players played another round of 6 holes.
+After six holes we had a tie for second place and three players played another round of six holes.

 .. image:: /images/hackweek-2014-office-golf-leaderboard.png